seven-vector-databases/seven-vector-databases.github.io/src/part-main/day4-weaviate.md

 **Alpha tuning.** The right `alpha` value depends on the data and query patterns.
 For queries with specific technical terms, a lower alpha (more BM25) improves recall of papers that contain those exact terms.
 For more exploratory queries, a higher alpha (more vector) surfaces semantically related content even when the exact terms are absent.
 Experiment with your own queries to find the right balance.

 **Collection limit on free tier.** The free tier allows only one collection per cluster.
 If you need to reload data, delete the existing collection first using `client.collections.delete(COLLECTION_NAME)` before recreating it.
-Unlike MongoDB where you can clear documents while preserving the index, deleting a Weaviate collection removes everything including the schema.
+Deleting a Weaviate collection removes everything including the schema.

 **Batch insert behavior.** Weaviate's `batch.dynamic()` mode adjusts the batch size automatically based on server response times.
 For large datasets this is more efficient than fixed-size batches.
 Errors during batch insert are collected rather than raised immediately - check `batch.failed_objects` after the context manager exits to catch any insertion failures.